Physiology

 Modified Dmax method

 Mathematically more precise: you draw a line between the first point with lactate > 0.5 mmol above baseline and the last point.
 The point on the lactate curve that is furthest from this line defines LT2 individually.
+Once you have your step-test values and want to compare the fixed-value and Dmax methods side by side, use the interactive lactate analyzer — it computes all models in parallel and plots the curve.

 ◣ Practical tip